Jebbs-dev/pizza-hub-admin/README.md

 **Fulness Ojebiyi**

 ## Overview
 Pizza Hub Admin is a modern, responsive admin dashboard built with Next.js 15.
 It provides a comprehensive interface for managing a pizza restaurant's operations, including order management, inventory tracking, and user administration.
-The application features a clean, intuitive UI with real-time updates and secure authentication.
+The application features a clean, intuitive UI with simulated real-time updates and secure authentication.

 ## Tech Stack
 - **Framework**: Next.js 15